rancher/terraform-provider-rancher2/website/docs/r/clusterDriver.html.markdown

 page_title: "Rancher2: rancher2_cluster_driver"
 sidebar_current: "docs-rancher2-resource-cluster_driver"
 description: |-
   Provides a Rancher v2 Cluster Driver resource.
-This can be used to create Cluster Driver for Rancher v2 RKE clusters and retrieve their information.
+This can be used to create Cluster Driver for Rancher v2 Kontainer Engine clusters and retrieve their information.
 ---

 # rancher2\_cluster\_driver

 Provides a Rancher v2 Cluster Driver resource.
-This can be used to create Cluster Driver for Rancher v2.2.x RKE clusters and retrieve their information.
+This can be used to create Cluster Driver for Rancher v2.2.x Kontainer Engine clusters and retrieve their information.

 ## Example Usage